avoajaugochukwu/tmdb-moviemate/README.md

 ## Contributing

 ### Contributions are welcome!
-Please follow these steps to contribute:
+Please follow these steps to contribute

 - Fork the repository.
 - Create a new branch: git checkout -b feature-name.